 (According to experts growth in agriculture is up to 11 times more effective at reducing poverty than increases in any other sector.
 Also 60% of the world's unused agricultural land lies in Africa.)

 Take Ethiopia, for example.
-Until recently, water from the Ethiopian Highlands and the huge expanse of Lake Tana was hardly tapped at all by a government more concerned about arguing over a worthless town in a useless piece of desert on its border with Eritrea.
+Until recently, water from the Ethiopian Highlands, and the huge expanse of Lake Tana, was hardly tapped at all by a government more concerned about arguing over a worthless town in a useless piece of desert on its border with Eritrea.
 This was apparently considered more important than encouraging farmers to move to more fertile parts of the country where irrigation channels, bore-holes and wells could be constructed to provide water for all their needs.
-Thankfully this is all about to change with the construction of the Grand Ethiopian Renaissance Dam, an impressive hydropower project, which will be the continent's largest.
+Thankfully this is all about to change with the completion of the construction of the Grand Ethiopian Renaissance Dam, an impressive hydropower project, which will be the continent's largest.
 Similar potential lies in the Congo River if the will is there!

 Transport is also a problem.
 A recent World Bank study found that high transport costs in Africa were driven just as much by poor regulations as by bad roads.
 (Only 16% of roads in Africa are paved.)
 Current regulations impose substantial barriers to entry thus allowing existing transport companies to maintain a monopoly and charge high prices.

-Further exacerbating the food situation in Africa are foreign governments and large international corporations, mainly from India, the Orient and the Gulf, seeking prime agricultural land to grow food for their own people back home.
+However, often exacerbating the food situation in Africa are foreign governments and large international corporations, mainly from India, the Orient and the Gulf, seeking prime agricultural land to grow food for their own people back home.
 And African governments, it seems, are more than ready to oblige.
-At the forefront here is Ethiopia where it is estimated that the government has leased or sold 10 million acres of prime farmland to foreign investors since 2008.
+At the forefront here again is Ethiopia where it is estimated that the government has leased or sold 10 million acres of prime farmland to foreign investors since 2008.
 In order to achieve this the government has forcefully removed tens of thousands of people, with no compensation, onto marginal land where they are left to fend for themselves.
 And there they continue to eke out a living whilst fruit and vegetables worth an estimated US$250m per year are exported.
 So the government may have upped food production in Ethiopia but at the expense of many farming families.

 Other countries which have already leased/sold land to foreign entities include Sudan with 4 million hectares, DRC 2.8m, Mozambique 2.7m, Mali 2.0m, Zambia 2.0m, Cameroon 2.0m, Liberia 1.6m, Benin 1.2m, Sierra Leone 1.1m with many of the deals going through at rock-bottom prices.
 And in the cases of Benin and Sierra Leone Oxfam calculates these figures represent 34% and 32% respectively of total agricultural land in these countries.